Ronnie Fieg

-Ronnie Fieg is an American footwear and clothing designer, entrepreneur and the owner-operator of American retail fashion establishment and brand Kith.
+Ronnie Fieg (born 1982) is an American footwear and clothing designer, entrepreneur, and the owner-operator of American retail fashion establishment and brand Kith.

 Early life and education

 Aaron 'Ronnie' Fieg was born and raised in Jamaica, Queens in New York City.
 Fieg began working as a stock boy and salesman for David Z, his uncle's footwear chain, at the age of 13, eventually becoming a manager and head buyer there.

 Career

 While working at David Z, Fieg began bringing in many of the athletic footwear brands for the chain of stores.
 One of these brands was Asics, who offered Fieg the opportunity to collaborate on new designs based on their existing shoe models.
 Fieg then designed three pairs of Gel Lyte IIIs called "The 252 Pack", due to each sneaker being produced in quantities of 252.
 Fieg's new sneaker designs ended up on the cover of The Wall Street Journal, and sold out in 24 hours, helping to launch him on a new career path.

 He has since gone on to collaborate with many other brands such as Adidas, Caminando, Chippewa, Clarks, Converse, Harris Tweed, Herschel Supply, New Balance, Polo Ralph Lauren, PUMA, Red Wings, Saucony, Sebago, Shades of Grey by Micah Cohen, and Timberland.
 His total number of collaborations is estimated at over 50 products.

 On November 11, 2011, Fieg opened up his own apparel and footwear boutique called Kith NYC.
 As of October 2022 it has twelve locations; the first location opened was in Brooklyn, and the second in Manhattan.
 In December 2015 the brand opened its first women's retail location in Manhattan.
 Kith carries brands including Yeezy, Stampd, Timberland, Adidas, Red Wing, Clarks, Asics, Danner, New Balance, Nike, Gourmet, and Native Footwear.

 In August 2015, Fieg updated his Brooklyn store.
 The renovated space featured the new Kith Treats business, 750 cast white Air Jordan 2s hanging from the ceiling and overall design by Daniel Arsham and Alex Mustonen of Snarkitecture, who would go on to design the store's other locations as well.
 Kith Treats is a bar offering 23 varieties of breakfast cereal with assorted toppings and milk selections, as well as ice cream.